eiz/libbg3/README.md

 A simple single header C library to do IO on some Baldur's Gate 3 file formats.
 If you don't know why you'd use this library specifically, refer to LSLib instead.
-I'm mainly posting this to document the aigrid/patch formats.
+I'm mainly posting this to document the aigrid/patch formats and show how Granny models can be decompressed without a binary blob.

 Supported formats:

 - Osiris story databases (roundtrip capable).
-Can decompile to a text format that is buildable, but not by the engine (different syntax).
+Can decompile to a text format that is buildable, but not by the engine as this implementation uses its own S-expression syntax.
 Allows for cross platform Osiris scripting without script extender and full modding of the game script.
 - .pak (zstd compression not supported currently)
 - .lsf (only "modern" format versions)
 - .loca (ditto)
-- .aigrid (only version 21, the latest as of patch 6)
+- aigrid.data (only version 21, the latest as of patch 6)
 - .patch (does not support writing compressed normal maps)
-- .gr2 (read only and hacky compression support atm which probably won't work for you!)
+- .gr2 (read only, compressed files require an external codec, see `examples/granny.c` for an implementation with BitKnit2 support)

 Support for the text based formats is generally out of scope for this library.

 Other curiosities:

 There's a multi-threaded string index builder, but most of the code that uses it isn't released here yet.
 This will likely join many other things in moving outside of this library soon.

 Requirements: